The Cost of Integrity in Leadership

 Reflections on leadership, loss, service, technology, and purpose.

-The real test of character isn't what you do on stage.
-It's what you do when no one would ever know the difference.
+Character shows less in what you do on stage and more in what you do when no one would ever know the difference.

 We treat suffering as an interruption to life.
 It isn't.
-It's woven into the fabric of it.
-The question is what we do with it.
+It's part of life, and the only real question is what we do with it.

 Pride doesn't announce itself.
 It slips in after your best moment, wearing the mask of gratitude.